St. Gallen: Topography

 St. Gallen is situated in the northeastern part of Switzerland in a valley about 700 m above sea level.
 It is one of the highest cities in Switzerland and thus receives abundant winter snow.
 The city lies between Lake Constance and the mountains of the Appenzell Alps (with the Säntis as the highest peak at 2502 m).
 It therefore offers excellent recreation areas nearby.

 As the city center is built on an unstable turf ground (its founder Gallus was looking for a site for a hermitage, not for a city), all buildings on the valley floor must be built on piles.
 For example, the entire foundation of the train station and its plaza are based on hundreds of piles.

 St. Gallen has an area, As of 2017, of 39.38 km2.
 Of this area, 27.7% is used for agricultural purposes, while 28.2% is forested.
 Of the rest of the land, 42.1% is settled (buildings or roads) and the remainder (1.9%) is non-productive (rivers or lakes).

 Climate

 St. Gallen has a humid continental climate (Dfb) with short, warm summers and long, moderately cold winters.
 Precipitation is very high year round.
 St. Gallen has a very cloudy climate.

 Between 1981 and 2010 St. Gallen had an average of 141 days of rain or snow per year and on average received 1248 mm of precipitation.
 The wettest month was July during which time St. Gallen received an average of 172 mm of rain.
 During this month there was precipitation for an average of 13.8 days.
-The month with the most days of precipitation were June and July May.
+The months with the most days of precipitation were May, June and July.
 The driest month of the year was February with an average of 57 mm of precipitation over 9.1 days.